 Archie Griffin's Legendary College Career

 RELATED: What Happened to Joe Germaine and Where is He Now?

 Archie Griffin played fullback in high school at Eastmoor Academy in Ohio before taking his talents to Ohio State University and play for head coach Woody Hayes.
 He was strongly considering attending Northwestern before being lured to Columbus.

-In 1975, Griffin racked up 1,450 rushing yards and became the first player to win a second Heisman Trophy, despite logging just four rushing touchdowns.
+In 1975, Griffin racked up 1,450 rushing yards and became the first player to win a second Heisman Trophy after beating out Chuck Muncie and Ricky Bell in the Heisman voting, despite logging just four rushing touchdowns.